kuhchung/kuhchung.github.io/pages/hunters-notes/Rathalos.md

 TODO: Starts in Volcano where?
 But really, hunting him there sucks.
 Don’t do it.

-## How to flash bomb/unfly Rathalos:
+## How to flash bomb/unfly Rathalos

 Rathalos flies a lot, but also has a lot of flash bomb timings.
 Here are the ones I use:
 - When he enters rage with a roar (fire in mouth), throw the flash bomb directly in front of where his face currently is as he's doing his jumpback fireball attack.
 This is easiest with earplugs, but I think it can be done without if you time your superman dive well.